Fallout season 1: Critical response

-Fallout received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 93% approval rating based on 132 critic reviews, with an average rating of 8/10.
+The review aggregator website Rotten Tomatoes reported a 93% approval rating based on 133 critic reviews, with an average rating of 8/10.
 The website's critics consensus reads, "An adaptation that feels like a true extension of the games, Fallout is a post-apocalyptic blast for newcomers and longtime fans alike."
 Metacritic assigned a score of 73 out of 100 based on 33 critics, indicating "generally favorable reviews".

 Kristen Baldwin of Entertainment Weekly gave the series a B+ and said, "The eight-episode season exists in a vivid and captivating universe that will be familiar to gamers—though knowledge of the franchise isn't required to enjoy its darkly comic dystopian pleasures."
 Reviewing the series for the San Francisco Chronicle, Zaki Hasan gave a rating of 3/4 and wrote, "With a raft of unfolding mysteries, protagonists we care about and a quest we want to see through to the end, Fallout is well situated to grow the loyal fan base that has kept the video game franchise going for 27 years."

 Multiple critics called Fallout one of the best video game adaptations of all time.
 Film and television adaptations of video games as a whole have garnered a negative reputation due to multiple high-profile failures (such as the aforementioned Doom film).
 In this regard, commentators have compared Fallout to The Last of Us, another well-received video game adaptation for television.
 In a YouTube video, Tim Cain, the creator of Fallout, praised the adaptation for matching the mood of the series and for its easter eggs and characters.
 He also defended the adaptation from accusations of contradicting the Fallout canon.